Yiming-Gao/UIUC-Spring-2018/Full-Time/ABTesting.md

 - Power: if it's large, require large sample size
 - Effect: if it's small, meaning it's hard to detect, require large sample size

-# Lannett
-Clinical trials are experiments designed to evaluate new drugs to prevent or treat human disease.